MNLKuzmin/Covid-19-Hospitalization-Predictor/README.md

 <br> Older people had a higher chance of needing hospitalizations, especially from their 60s on, with the exception of infants under one year old that were also at higher risk for hospitalization.
 <br>We had learned this from experience, and could gather this information as the pandemic kept progressing and risk factors became clear.
 <br>But the problem is...

+We do not know when the next pandemic will hit and how many people will need to be hospitalized and what will be the most important factors that determine a patient to be at risk.
+<br>Starting from this model the CDC and local hospitals could become more prepared for the next pandemic.
+<br>By simply using some samples of people that got sick with a new virus, and by fitting and running this model we could find out in a timely manner what are the factors that are most important to pay close attention to.
+<br>With this model, we could have used the months of January and February back in 2020 to study the first Covid-19 patients and understand what factors to look for and how many people we could expect to need hospitalization.
+<br>By applying the same model (fitted for the new disease) to the population of a certain area, we could predict how many people would need to be hospitalized, so a hospital could be prepared in terms of equipment and personnel to be able to treat all the patients in need.

 ## Next Steps